 - Face Covering – Wearing a face covering or sleeve will provide the best protection from the splatter of wood stain.

 - Gloves – Gloves are always good to use while staining your wood.
 Nitrile gloves in particular are the best at keeping you hands free from wood stain.

-Gloves are the most prevalent use in the protection from wood stain getting on your skin.
+Gloves are the most prevalent use in the protection from wood stains getting on your skin.
 Here are the gloves we use and highly recommend them.

 Can Solvents Safely Remove Stains From Skin

 Most of the solvents you may use will be highly flammable and would really irritate your skin.
 This would be bad.
-Other solvents such as rubbing alcohol and acetone are better for your skin and works really well at removing wood stain.
+Other solvents such as rubbing alcohol and acetone are better for your skin and work really well at removing the wood stain.

 To complete the process you will need to apply the rubbing alcohol or acetone generously on a cloth and rub on the areas where the skin has the wood stain.
 Following the removal of the wood stain with the solvents you will need to wash your skin with soap and water.

 This may be a great solution if this is the only way you can remove the wood stain.
-However there are other options without the risk of the solvents on you skin.
+However, there are other options without the risk of the solvents on your skin.

 Natural Oils To Remove Stain From Skin

-Natural oils have the ability to breakdown the dye and pigments contained in the wood stain.
+Natural oils have the ability to break down the dye and pigments contained in the wood stain.
 Looking at more natural solutions to removing wood stain from your skin what options are there.
-Ironically there are several options which may help you.
+Ironically there are several options that may help you.

-According to Wikihow you can use either canola oil, vegetable oil, olive oil, or coconut oil.
+According to Wikihow, you can use either canola oil, vegetable oil, olive oil, or coconut oil.
 You would need to add salt to the mix to provide an abrasive mix.
-Place these natural oils in a bowl and soak you hands.
-Then using a a brush you can remove the wood stain from your hands.
+Place these natural oils in a bowl and soak your hands.
+Then using a brush you can remove the wood stain from your hands.